apostrophecms/docs/docs/guide/sending-email.md

 ## Using specific service APIs

-The `nodemailer` app has three built-in transports - `sendmail`, `SES`, for sending by AWS SES, and `stream`, which is used for testing.
+The `nodemailer` app has three built-in transports - `sendmail`, `SES` - for sending by AWS SES, and `stream` - which is used for testing.
 You can create your own custom transport using the `nodemailer` [transport API documentation](https://nodemailer.com/plugins/create/#transports), or use one of the many transport plugins that are available.
 These can either be found on the providers site, or by [searching NPM](https://www.npmjs.com/search?q=nodemailer%20transport).
 Each transporter will have slightly different parameters configured through an object that is then passed along with the specific transport.

 ### Example for Mailgun